dotnet/AspNetCore.Docs/aspnetcore/grpc/why-migrate-wcf-to-dotnet-grpc.md

 Although the implementation and approach are different for gRPC, the experience of developing and consuming services with gRPC should be intuitive for WCF developers.
 WCF and gRPC are RPC (remote procedure call) frameworks with the same goal:

-•*Make it possible to code as though the client and server are on the same platform.
+* Make it possible to code as though the client and server are on the same platform.
 * Provide a simplified portable networking API.

 Both platforms share the requirement of declaring and implementing an interface, although the process for declaring the interface is different.
 The many types of RPC calls that gRPC supports map well to the bindings available to WCF services.
 For more information and examples, see [Migrate a WCF solution to gRPC](/dotnet/architecture/grpc-for-wcf-developers/migrate-wcf-to-grpc)